MianchuWang/RL-Questions/Chapter 5 Monte Carlo Methods.md

    Let's prove that: if the policy converges to a suboptimal, the value function will converge to the correpsonding value, so the policy can be improved to a better policy.
 (Have not properly proved yet)

+ ## Question 6 What is on-policy?
+What is off-policy?

+ On-policy methods attempt to evaluate or improve the policy *that is used to make decisions*, whereas off-policy methods evaluate or improve a policy *different from that used to generate the data*.

+ ## Question 7 What is Monte Carlo Control without Exploring Starts?

+ Without exploring starts, it requires another way to guarantee exploration. Ɛ-greedy policies is used to increase exploration.

+   **How to prove the policy improvement theorem?** Prove q<sub>π</sub>(s, π'(s)) > v<sub>π</sub>(s) (n.b., the policy is *soft*)

+   **How to prove the policy converge to the optimal policy?** Following the definition of the optimal value function under Ɛ-greedy policy.